BluTree/mingen/README.md

 All the functions added in the Lua environment can be found [here](/doc//api.md)

+The tool also supports generating `compile_commands.json` along the build files, with the `--compile-db` command-line argument.

 ## Todo
 Many, many things need to be added/fixed to be used with all the features and stability I want: